 He’d read a few of my articles — not many — by the time I left for Berlin months later.
 But he still, thankfully, has not read my books.

 “It’s strange to think that you’re an internationally famous BDSM writer,” he said, the night before I boarded the plane.

 “I’m not famous,” I said, and he laughed.

 “You’re sooooo faamous!” he wrote.
 “I still like you, though.”

 All these beginnings, and not a single ending.
 Here’s where I am now:

 These days, I’m a digital strategy consultant.
-I know that many people see “marketing” as a dirty word, but I must admit that I enjoy it.
-After all, I get to spend my time on the Internet analyzing the media I’ve always loved.
-Two common phrases for what I do are “content strategy” and “social media marketing” — I personally think that these are fun, fascinating, creative endeavors.
+This means that I get to spend my time on the Internet analyzing the media I’ve always loved.
+Two common phrases for what I do are “content strategy” and “user research” — I personally think that these are fun, fascinating, creative endeavors.
 Much of my time lately has gone towards learning how to do this stuff better, especially in the world of startup tech.

 Also, I pulled together the courage to move from Chicago to my favorite city: my beautiful hallucinatory heartbreak city of San Francisco.